mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

 <!-- The concept of the importance of project is used to encompass and engender a sense of commitment from participants Blunden, 2009), (explored in earlier sections).  -->

+## Agreeing terminology

+### Overall process DBR or CHAT or Fomative

+Returning to the varied form of DBR / CHAT / Formative , I need to pick a terminology name.

+Penuel [-@penuel_emerging_2014] chooses formative interventions as a suitable term, which is valid within CHAT circles.

-## Disambiguating terminology - Conflicts, tensions, contradictions, dilemmas
+### Disambiguating terminology - Conflicts, tensions, contradictions, dilemmas

 In activity theory tensions and contradictions are a vital source of change and evolution of new and ongoing activity systems.